Jam on Hawthorne

-Jam on Hawthorne is a restaurant in Portland, Oregon.
+Jam on Hawthorne is a restaurant in Portland, Oregon, United States.
+It operates on Hawthorne Boulevard in southeast Portland's Buckman neighborhood.

 Description

-Jam on Hawthorne is a restaurant in southeast Portland's Buckman neighborhood.
+Jam on Hawthorne is a restaurant on Hawthorne Boulevard in southeast Portland's Buckman neighborhood.
 Carrie Uffindell of Eater Portland has described the business as an "adored, no-frills café".
 The interior has featured a play area for children.
 Breakfast is served daily, with gluten-free, vegan, and vegetarian options available.
 Belgian waffle toppings include berries, Nutella, and whipped cream.
 The restaurant is named after its jams, which are made on site.
 According to the website's Michelle DeVona, "this cheerful, art-decked restaurant is a Portland favorite for its well-portioned breakfast scrambles and sandwiches, in addition to its extensive boozy brunch menu complete with mimosa buckets".

 Joy Church of Eater Portland described Jam on Hawthorne as a "Portland staple" and wrote, "This large, bustling cafe sticks to a classic recipe for grilled cheese sandwich, using Portland French's sourdough with Block and Barrel cheese.
 A slightly sweet, ultra-smooth tomato soup topped with basil comes on the side."
 Eater's Waz Wu called the cafe a "brunch stalwart, satisfying both vegan and omnivores" and wrote: